20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: May 11, 2021 Date Published: January 13, 2025

 Existing resources on CDS include:

-Operational Data Standard (ODS)
+Transit Operational Data Standard (TODS)

 Some mobility providers and transportation network companies have created “walled gardens,” preventing transit agencies and the broader public from accessing their data.
 This is a widespread obstacle to fully integrating services so they serve the most public good.
 At this time, some of these proprietary technology platforms are working to figure out how to share or adapt their information.
-If more widely utilized, TDS, GOFS, or GTFS-Flex have the potential to break down these walled gardens and promote a more seamless transportation experience to users by fostering communication across platforms.
-This could be a significant breakthrough— especially for marginalized communities, people with disabilities, and older adults.
+If more widely utilized, these data specifications and standards have the potential to break down these walled gardens and promote a more seamless transportation experience to users by fostering communication across platforms.
+This could be a significant breakthrough—especially for marginalized communities, people with disabilities, and older adults.

-Last updated on November 10, 2022
+Last updated on January 13, 2025.